cvss-anon-user/Cathedral-and-the-Bazaar-of-Software-Vulnerabilities/README.md

 ### 📂 Original Dataset

-As the files `vulCheck_v31_Cleaned_withShortName.csv` size is large, we have uploaded it as a zip archive.
+As the file `vulCheck_v31_Cleaned_withShortName.csv` size is large, we have uploaded it as a zip archive.
 Please follow the instructions below to properly extract and use the full dataset and code:

 1. **Download** zipped CSV file `vulCheck_v31_Cleaned_withShortName.csv.zip`